Psychology - Improving Lives

 - Media Psychologist

 - Military Psychologist

 - Rehabilitation Psychologist

 - School Psychologist

-The APS Division of General Psychological Practice actively promotes the highest standards in General Practice Psychology around Australia.
-All psychologists have a professional obligation to work within their level of competence and experience.
+The APS Division of General Psychological Practice actively promotes the highest standards in General Psychological Practice around Australia.